Uncategorized

 • Have raised $2MM in grants and additional Silicon Valley seed investments.

-• Have preserved animal brains and are seeking to begin preserving first human brains in 2023.
+• Have preserved animal brains and sought to begin preserving first human brains in 2023.

 • The technology to retrieve memories from this state has not been invented and will be very challenging.